SciFiDeath/AdventureFramework2023/README.md

 -   GameBase.cs - base class for Game.razor, contains the logic
 -   If a button was clicked, execute the actions that are in the Slides.json for this button

+### Other

+-   Methods for the actions that can be triggered by buttons
+-   Some function that checks the Slides.json and GameState.json for obvious errors such as typos and stuff (not strictly neccessary, but would make our life easier, especially of others contribute)

 Possible actions:

 -   MethodName - args